Theatre of Marcellus

+Construction and Roman period use

 Space for the theatre was cleared by Julius Caesar, who was murdered before its construction could begin; the theatre was advanced enough by 17 BC that part of the celebration of the ludi saeculares took place within the theatre; it was completed in 13 BC and formally inaugurated in 12 BC by Augustus, named after his nephew Marcus Claudius Marcellus who had died in 23 BC.

 The theatre was 111 m in diameter and was the largest and most important theatre in Ancient Rome; it could originally hold between 11,000 and 20,000 spectators.
 A catalogue compiled at the end of the 4th century recorded that the theatre's seating capacity was 17,580 persons.
 It was an impressive example of what was to become one of the most pervasive urban architectural forms of the Roman world.
 The theatre was built mainly of tuff, and concrete faced with stones in the pattern known as opus reticulatum, completely sheathed in white travertine.
 However, it is also the earliest dateable building in Rome to make use of fired Roman brick, then a new introduction from the Greek world.

 The network of arches, corridors, tunnels and ramps that gave access to the interiors of such Roman theatres were normally ornamented with a screen of engaged columns in Greek orders: Doric at the base, Ionic in the middle.
 It is believed that Corinthian columns were used for the upper level but this is uncertain as the theatre was reconstructed in the Middle Ages, removing the top tier of seating and the columns.

 Like other Roman theatres in suitable locations, it had openings through which the natural setting could be seen, in this case the Tiber Island to the southwest.
 The permanent setting, the scaena, also rose to the top of the cavea as in other Roman theatres.